phieulong/markdown-cv/index.md

 ### Loyalty Customer

 I was the leader of a backend developer team and have been entrusted with the customer care system.
 My main responsibilities include monitoring and, along with my fellow fresher colleagues, running marketing campaigns and fixing bugs.
 The core technology in this system is Kafka Flow, which handles event reception, filtering, and computation based on available information and predefined event structures.
-Microservices are built around this technology to create campaigns, define event structures, and allow consumers to listen for events from Kafka Flow to distribute rewards or points to users
+Microservices are built around this technology to create campaigns, define event structures, and allow consumers to listen for events from Kafka Flow to distribute rewards or points to users.

 ### Rezza

 Rezza is an application that allows you to create an 'Uber for X' type of app simply by dragging and dropping the business process.
 Myself and another backend developer have built an MVP server with basic features such as CRUD for organizations, authentication, and copying process-related features like creation, updating, and execution.
-We used the Rust programming language for development
+We used the Rust programming language for development.

 ### Parser